 - a.
 Overseeing/supervising the student during clinical training - b.
-Familiarizing one's self with the psychomotor and affective objectives contained in the Phlebotomy Practicum Handbook - c.
+Familiarizing one's self with the psychomotor and affective objectives contained in the Phlebotomy Practicum Handbook

+- c.
 Planning the student's daily schedule to assure all objectives that are feasible can be met during the practicum - d.
 Completing the Mid-Rotation Evaluation according to the time-line - e.
 Reviewing and discussing the Mid-Rotation evaluation with the student according to the time-line - f.
 Assigning someone qualified and informed to work with and supervise the student in the absence of the primary phlebotomist - g.
 Answering student questions concerning objectives, time frame, etc. - h.
 Evaluating student work that concerns psychomotor and affective objectives - i.
-Scoring and completing psychomotor and affective grade sheets according to the time-line - j.
-Meeting with the Phlebotomy Clinical Education Coordinator each visit and providing a student report - k.
-Initially handling, requests for student absence, rescheduling and/or clinical problems - 1.
-Immediately reporting student problems to the Phlebotomy Clinical Education Coordinator - m.
-Counseling the student when problems occur - n.
+Scoring and completing psychomotor and affective grade sheets according to the time-line. - j.
+Initially handling, requests for student absence, rescheduling and/or clinical problems - k.
+Immediately reporting student problems to the Phlebotomy Clinical Education Coordinator - 1.
+Counseling the student when problems occur - m.
 Documenting incidents on Incident Report Forms and following up on the incident